Pressure regulator: Breathing gas supply

-Pressure regulators are used with Diving cylinders for Scuba diving.
+Pressure regulators are used with diving cylinders for scuba diving.
 The tank may contain pressures in excess of 3000 psi, which could cause a fatal barotrauma injury to a person breathing it directly.
-A demand controlled regulator provides a flow of breathing gas at the ambient pressure (which varies by depth in the water).
-Pressure reducing regulators are also use to supply breathing gas to surface-supplied divers, and people who use self-contained breathing apparatus for rescue and hazmat work on land.
-Supplementary oxygen for high altitude flight in unpressurised aircraft and medical gases are also dispensed through pressure reducing regulators from high-pressure storage.
+A demand-controlled regulator provides a flow of breathing gas at the ambient pressure (which varies by depth in the water).
+Pressure-reducing regulators are also used to supply breathing gas to surface-supplied divers and people who use self-contained breathing apparatus (SCBA) for rescue and hazmat work on land.
+The interstage pressure for SCBA at normal atmospheric pressure can generally be left constant at a factory setting, but for surface-supplied divers it is controlled by the gas panel operator, depending on the diver depth and flow-rate requirements.
+Supplementary oxygen for high-altitude flight in unpressurised aircraft and medical gases are also commonly dispensed through pressure-reducing regulators from high-pressure storage.

+Supplementary oxygen may also be dispensed through a regulator which both reduces the pressure and supplies the gas at a metered flow rate, to be mixed with ambient air.
+One way of producing a constant mass flow at variable ambient pressure is to use a choked flow, where the flow through the metering orifice is sonic.
+For a given gas in choked flow, the mass flow rate may be controlled by setting the orifice size or the upstream pressure.
+To produce a choked flow in oxygen, the absolute pressure ratio of upstream and downstream gas must exceed 1.893 at 20 °C. At normal atmospheric pressure this requires an upstream pressure of more than 1.013 × 1.893 = 1.918 bar.
+A typical nominal regulated gauge pressure from a medical oxygen regulator is 50 psi, for an absolute pressure of approximately 4.4 bar and a pressure ratio of about 4.4 without back pressure, so they have choked flow in the metering orifices for a downstream (outlet) pressure of up to about 2.3 bar absolute.
+This type of regulator commonly uses a rotor plate with calibrated orifices and detents to hold it in place when the orifice corresponding to the desired flow rate is selected.
+This type of regulator may also have one or two uncalibrated takeoff connections from the intermediate pressure chamber with diameter index safety system (DISS) or similar connectors to supply gas to other equipment, and the high-pressure connection is commonly a pin index safety system (PISS) yoke clamp.
+Similar mechanisms can be used for flow-rate control for aviation and mountaineering regulators.

-Mining Industry
+Mining industry

-As the pressure builds rapidly in relation to depth, underground mining operations require a fairly complex water system with pressure reducing valves.
-These devices must be installed at a certain distance interval, usually 600 ft.
-Without such valves, pipes would easily burst and pressure would be too great for equipment operation.
+As the pressure in water pipes builds rapidly with depth, underground mining operations require a fairly complex water system with pressure-reducing valves.
+These devices must be installed at a certain vertical interval, usually 600 ft.
+Without such valves, pipes could burst, and pressure would be too great for equipment operation.